 (Hoyle et al., 2020; Booth, 2022)

-Many emerging digital tools focus primarily on storing documents, photographs or records.While these can be valuable for preserving information, life story work involves much more than holding materials.
-It is about helping children understand their experiences and develop a meaningful narrative about their lives.Thread Together is designing a digital approach to support this process of narrative-building and meaning-making, rather than simply acting as a repository for memories.The aim is to support life story work that can be developed over time, in ways that are intuitive for practitioners and meaningful for children.
+Some digital approaches focus primarily on storing documents, photographs or records.
+Life story work involves much more than holding materials.It is a relational process helping children understand their experiences and develop a meaningful narrative about their lives.Thread Together is designing a digital approach to support this process of narrative-building, meaning-making and ongoing life-story work as a relational process, rather than simply acting as a repository for memories.The aim is to support life story work that can be developed over time, in ways that are intuitive for practitioners and meaningful for children, supporting overall identity coherence and connection.

 Children often revisit their stories at different points in their lives, asking new questions as their understanding grows.